jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 **UTC Offset:** The value that allows computers to take UTC Time and a Time Zone, and format it to a Wall-Clock display time for people in a specific Time Zone to read.
 The offset is expressed in hours and minutes, such that +05:30 means add 5 hours and 30 minutes to the UTC Time, which will format into a local Wall-Clock time.

 **UTC Offset Name:** Since people think of time offsets relative to the Time Zone, there are names for the offsets which match to the Time Zone name.
-At the UTC time above, Friday October 16 6:00 AM GMT, the offset in India is +05:30 and displays as India Standard Time (IST) while in San Francisco the offset is -07:00, and displays as Pacific Daylight Time (PDT).
+At the UTC time above, Friday October 16 6:00 AM GMT, the offset in Mumbai is +05:30 and displays as India Standard Time (IST) while in San Francisco the offset is -07:00, and displays as Pacific Daylight Time (PDT).

 Since these offset names are also called "Time Zones" in conversation, it can create confusion.
 Don't be fooled!
 Offsets are NOT Time Zones.
 [Read this blog](https://spin.atomicobject.com/2016/07/06/time-zones-offsets/) which describes the difference well.